Simian-Spectre/machine-learning/README.md

 # machine-learning
-Machine Learning Library for the course CS 5350 at the University of Utah
+This is a machine learning library developed by Your Name for CS5350/6350 in University of Utah